seantanyurong/personal-website-2.0/content/bucketList/miniature-painting.md

 ---
-title: 'Bucket List: Win a Golden Demon - Miniature Painting'
+title: 'Side Quest: Win a Golden Demon - Miniature Painting'
 description: 'In the future'
 ---